sh-navid/Archive.Learn.Python/concepts/strings/README.md

         > `print("Hello" + " " + "World")`
     - ![](../../-/2.png) [`.join()`](join-string.py)
 - Search
+    > To check the existance of a text in another text
     - ![](../../-/1.png) [`in`](search-in.py)
     - ![](../../-/1.png) [`.endswith()`](search-start-end.py)
     - ![](../../-/1.png) [`.startswith()`](search-start-end.py)